Ayurveda Course Sri Lanka

 You might have heard about Sri Lanka Ayurveda courses through websites, advertisements or friends and you might be enticed to take a Sri Lanka Ayurveda course with panchakarma in order to detox yourself.
 Maybe that’s the reason why you are on this weblog and look for information about an Ayurveda course, Sri Lanka.
 Each year Sri Lanka attracts more than 2 million foreign tourists and some of them are heading to Ayurveda hotels for various types of Ayurveda courses and hoping to find a cure for many ailments.

 What is Ayurveda?

-It is an ancient system of medicine developed in Asia, long before the father of medicine, Hippocrates, was even born.
-The name comes from two conjoined Sanskrit words ‘Ayuh’ (life) and ‘Veda'(science or knowledge).
-Basically a science of healthy living, Ayurveda has two aims to preserve health and to cure a body afflicted by the disease.
+First will discuss, what is Ayurveda?
+Ayurveda is an ancient system of medicine developed in Asia, long before the father of medicine, Hippocrates, was even born.
+The name Ayurveda is derived from 2 Sanskrit terms ‘Ayuh’ (life) and ‘Veda'(science or knowledge).
+Once the term Ayurveda is converted into English it means the science of healthy living.
+The two main objectives of Ayurveda are maintaining a healthy body and mind and work against the diseases.

 Ayurveda is a way to a healthy & long life and can complement modern medicine.
 Ayurveda treats the symptoms of a disease and it helps individuals to strengthen their immune system.
-Ayurveda treats the body, mind and spirit of a person as a whole entity, and works on the basis that the mind and body affect each other, and together can overcome the disease.
+According to the fundamentals of Ayurveda entire human body (mind, body and spirit of a person) should be treated as one unit because human mind and body are working closely with each other.

 The healing method of Ayurveda is based on 5 elements Earth, Ether, Fire, Water and Air.
 These elements form three doshas namely Vata, Pita and Kapha.
 As per Ayurveda, these three doshas are the main ingredients of the human body and it is essential to maintain the good balance three doshas in order to have a healthy life.